 You have adapted this the information requirement by using weight of evidence according to Annex XI, Section 1.2.
-In support of your adaptation, you have provided the following sources of information:
+In support of your adaptation, you have provided the following sources of information

 - i.
 ECOSAR estimate on the Substance on Mysid shrimp - ii.
 ECOSAR estimate on the Substance on Daphnids - iii.
-Study performed on source substance 2-methylpropan-1-ol (EC 201-148-0) ( 1989)
+Prolonged Toxicity Test on source substance propan-2-ol (EC 200-661-7) (1985), that you indicate as reliability 4, for which ECHA agrees documentation to be insufficient for assessment.
+Therefore ECHA will not assess it further.